Bloom-host/BloomDocs/docs/using_the_panel/backups/guide.md

 ![Restore button highlighted](restore_button.png)

+You can restore the backup to any [server split](../split-server) you have access to.

-You can choose whether to delete all files first which will effectively return the server's state exactly how it was when the backup was created.
+Additionally, you can choose whether to delete all files first which will return the files exactly how they were when the backup was created.

 Optionally, you can also ask to be notified via email when the backup has been restored.

 ![Backup full restore modal](restore_modal.png)

-Once started, you will be redirected to the 'Console' tab where you can monitor the progress of the restoration.
+Once started, you will be redirected to the 'Console' tab of the selected server where you can monitor the progress of the restoration.

 You can also use the 'Abort' button to cancel the restoration: